 Hello fellow designers and creatives.
 Today we are overviewing the Navigator studio in Affinity Designer on iPad.
-The navigator studio will not effect your design in any way, however it gives you another way to pan and zoom around your document.
-That said because you are working on the iPad version of the software you do not need to to use this at all if you do not want to because you can pinch and zoom, or pan around with your fingers.
+The navigator studio will not affect your design in any way, however, it gives you another way to pan and zoom around your document.
+That said because you are working on the iPad version of the software you do not need to use this at all if you do not want to because you can pinch and zoom, or pan around with your fingers.

-Because when your on the iPad you have pinch to zoom and other hand gestures available to your there isn’t much that that the navigator does by way of panning and zooming around the image.
+Because when you’re on the iPad you have pinch to zoom and other hand gestures available to your there isn’t much that the navigator does by way of panning and zooming around the image.
 That doesn’t mean that it is completely useless.

 Right below the document viewer is the canvas rotation.
 Making adjustments can be done one of two ways, you can pinch and zoom with your fingers on the canvas or you can adjust the degree of rotation in this ring.
 Also if you toggle on the lock button seen here it will lock the canvas at whatever rotation the canvas is currently set to.

-The view mode will allow you view the document in different ways to see how the document will look in different modes.
-This is what I personally use whentrying to see what my document will look like when exporting the file in different formats.
+The view mode will allow you to view the document in different ways to see how the document will look in different modes.
+This is what I use when trying to see what my document will look like when exporting the file in different formats.

-The different view modes that you can display the document in are vector, pixels, retna pixels, and outline.
+The different view modes that you can display the document in are vector, pixels, retina pixels, and outline.

 As always thank you for taking the time to read 💚.
-Know that I appreciate you and wish you all the luck in the world on your creative endeavors.
+Know that I appreciate you and wish you all the luck in the world in your creative endeavors.

 Till next time, Happy Designing 💚!